upbound/upbound-crossplane/README.md

 ## Releases

-After each minor Crossplane release, a corresponding patched and hardened version of Universal Crossplane will be released after 2 weeks at the latest.
+After each minor Crossplane release, a corresponding patched and hardened version of Upbound Crossplane will be released after 2 weeks at the latest.

 After the minor release of UXP, we will update that version with UXP-specific patches by incrementing `-up.X` suffix as well as upstream patches by incrementing